MrNoIce/site-plus-blog/content/pages/resume/index.md

 </div>

 <p class="resume-content">
-    - Maintained and operated machines including the crankshaft grinder, milling, honing, line boring machines <br />
+    - Maintained and operated machines including the crankshaft grinder, milling, honing, and line boring machines <br />
     - Developed their welding and fabrication department, enhancing the overall capabilities of the company
 </p>